Moving to Littleton, Colorado: A Relocation Guide for 2026

 • Three school districts serve Littleton addresses — Littleton Public Schools (Arapahoe), Jefferson County Public Schools (Jeffco), and Douglas County School District RE-1 (DCSD).
 Verify the attendance zone for any specific address.

-If you're relocating to the Denver Metro from out of state and Littleton is on your shortlist, you have probably already spotted the strange thing — Zillow shows you a $410K condo and a $3.4M estate listed five miles apart, both with "Littleton, CO" addresses, and the school districts on the listing pages are different.
+If you're relocating to the Denver Metro from out of state and Littleton is on your shortlist, you have probably already spotted the strange thing.
+Zillow shows you a $410K condo and a $3.4M estate listed five miles apart.
+Both have "Littleton, CO" addresses.
+And the school districts on the listing pages are different.
 That is not a mistake in the data.
-Littleton is one of the more confusing relocation destinations in South Denver because the mailing-address area is much larger than the City of Littleton itself, and it crosses three different counties.
+Littleton is one of the more confusing relocation spots in South Denver.
+The mailing-address area is much larger than the City of Littleton itself, and it crosses three counties.

 This guide is the unwound version.
-Built for out-of-state families and tech professionals who have decided on Littleton in broad strokes and now need the county-by-county map, the April 2026 price points, the commute realities, and the school district truth.
-Jacob Stark coordinates Littleton closings for relocation buyers landing from California, Texas, the Pacific Northwest, and both coasts — and the playbook below is what holds up once moving trucks are on Santa Fe Drive.
+It is built for out-of-state families and tech professionals who have decided on Littleton in broad strokes.
+The sections ahead cover the county-by-county map, the April 2026 price points, the commute realities, and the school district truth.
+Jacob Stark coordinates Littleton closings for relocation buyers landing from California, Texas, the Pacific Northwest, and both coasts.
+The playbook below is what holds up once moving trucks are on Santa Fe Drive.

 Why Are There Three Different Littletons?